Katy Perry: Why Fans Fear She Could Be Heading For A Breakdown

 While discussing her move to blonde hair with the outlet, Katy joked about shaving her head completely and told the site, “I’ve done all of [the colors] and the only thing left to do is shave my head, which I’m really saving for a public breakdown.
 I’m down for that.”

-Perry’s head shaving joke came after she told Ryan Seacrest during a separate interview at the event that she was taking care of her mental health by stepping away from work.
+Perry’s head-shaving joke came after she told Ryan Seacrest during a separate interview at the event that she was taking care of her mental health by stepping away from work.

 “It’s called taking care of your mental health,” Katy said when asked why she took some time off, once again seemingly referencing Spears’ breakdown by adding, “I haven’t shaved my head yet.”